Sandwich City Council approves ordinance to prevent housing discrimination

 The city of Sandwich wants to make sure that no one is the victim of housing discrimination.

-At Monday’s Sandwich City Council meeting, City Council members unanimously approved a fair housing ordinance, which prohibits housing discrimination because of one’s race, color, religion, creed, national origin, ancestry, sex or physical mental handicap.
+At Monday’s Sandwich City Council meeting, City Council members unanimously approved a fair housing ordinance that prohibits housing discrimination because of one’s race, color, religion, creed, national origin, ancestry, sex or physical mental handicap.
 Those violating the ordinance face fines between $100 and $1,500.

 Each day a violation continues is considered a separate violation, according to the ordinance.